 You can also take time to donate to a charity of your choice.
 Take a look at four charities that have the mission of empowering women here.

 “The more you celebrate your life, the more there is in life to celebrate.” – Oprah Winfrey.

 Whether it’s in your holiday decor, festive parties, gathering with friends, or long luxurious baths.
 The holidays can be a great time to acknowledge and celebrate the blessings in your life.

-Adopt a celebratory, festive mindset and see what happens!
+Adopt a celebratory, fun-filled, festive mindset, and see what happens!

 My New Year’s Eve surprise plan:

+I booked a room at a 5-star hotel as a treat.
 On the drive there, I told myself, “I’m going to make this a memorable day – no matter what!”
-I booked a room at a 5-star hotel as a treat.
-By the time I arrived, I felt happy and excited to enjoy an evening in this fabulous hotel.
+I felt happy and excited to enjoy an evening in this fabulous hotel when I arrived.

-The positive energy flowing and a feeling of celebration made all the difference.
+The positive energy flowing and the feeling of celebration made all the difference.